 Oooookay, then.
 They compromise and it’s all very manipulative, especially when an old agreement comes to the surface: Edward said he wouldn’t bust up Jacob for kissing Bella, provided she asked him to.
 So, naturally:

 His eyes widened in surprise, then narrowed suspiciously.
 “You’re bluffing.”

 “Kiss me, Jacob.
 Kiss me, and then come back.”

 The kiss and its analysis take four pages and THAT, kids, is how to blow a book out to 629 pages with minimal plot.
-At first it’s all rough and she’s not really playing along.
+At first, it’s rough and she’s not really playing along.
 Then he reminds her that she’ll need to do better to convince him to stay, so she kisses him for real and it’s awesome (more pages, yo).

 Jacob was right.
 He’d been right all along.
 He was more than just my friend.
 That’s why it was so impossible to tell him goodbye—because I was in love with him.
 Too.
 I loved him, much more than I should, and yet, still nowhere near enough.
 I was in love with him, but it was not enough to change anything; it was only enough to hurt us both more.
 To hurt him worse than I ever had.
 (528)

 Edward’s not upset.
 He saw the whole thing (he reads minds, remember).
 It doesn’t bother him, because he sees it from Jacob’s perspective, as a bit of gameplay to make up for Edward’s move with the engagement news.